February 26, 2021

 Carpenter Ants: Camponotus pennsylvanicus

 We’ve written of these before.
 These are large, black ants that are usually seen indoors or near buildings.
 They appear to be loners, but the ones that you see are just the workers foraging for food.
 The rest live in the wood, sheetrock, and soil surrounding our structures.
 If you see carpenter ants consistently, call us right away before they cause dangerous structural damage.
-Check out our material on carpenter ants here and here.

 The Rochester Ant Control Pros